spree/spree/guides/src/content/developer/core/calculators.md

     = ($30 x 10%) + ($10 x 10%)
     = $3 + $1

-The calculator will calculate a discount of $4.
+The calculator will calculate a discount of \$4.

 ### Price Sack

 The Price Sack calculator is useful for when you want to provide a discount for an order which is over a certain price.
 The calculator has four preferences:

-* `minimal_amount`: The minimum amount for the line items total to trigger the calculator.
+- `minimal_amount`: The minimum amount for the line items total to trigger the calculator.
-* `discount_amount`: The amount to discount from the order if the line items total is equal to or greater than the `minimal_amount`.
+- `discount_amount`: The amount to discount from the order if the line items total is equal to or greater than the `minimal_amount`.
-* `normal_amount`: The amount to discount from the order if the line items total is less than the `minimal_amount`.
+- `normal_amount`: The amount to discount from the order if the line items total is less than the `minimal_amount`.
-* `currency`: The currency for this calculator.
+- `currency`: The currency for this calculator.
 Defaults to the currency you have set for your store with `Spree::Config[:currency]`

-Suppose you have a Price Sack calculator with a `minimal_amount` preference of $50, a `normal_amount` preference of $2, and a `discount_amount` of $5.
-An order with a line items total of $60 would result in a discount of $5 for the whole order.
-An order of $20 would result in a discount of $2.
+Suppose you have a Price Sack calculator with a `minimal_amount` preference of \$50, a `normal_amount` preference of $2, and a `discount_amount` of$5.
+An order with a line items total of $60 would result in a discount of$5 for the whole order.
+An order of $20 would result in a discount of$2.

 ## Creating a New Calculator